All Episodes

 They never come untucked.

-Plus, all of Tommy John underwear is backed by the best pair you'll ever wear.
+Plus, all of Tommy John underwear is backed by the best pair you'll ever wear, guarantee, or it's free.

-Go to Tommyjohn.com/slash Hannity for 20% off your first order, and Tommy will donate 5% of this month's sales from Tommyjohn.com/slash Hannity to the Honor Foundation to empower Navy SEALs who are now transitioning to civilian life.
+Go to tommyjohn.com/slash Hannity for 20% off your first order, and Tommy will donate 5% of this month's sales from tommyjohn.com slash Hannity to the Honor Foundation to empower Navy SEALs who are now transitioning to civilian life.

-That's Tommyjohn.com slash Hannity.
+That's TommyJohn.com/slash Hannity.

-All right, 25 till the top of the hour.
+Hi, 25 to the top of the hour.

-You know, um this is a separate discussion.
+You know, this is a separate discussion.

 I'm totally making a delineation here.